comodopines/practice-git/Exercises.md

 <p>

 ```
-git init creates a .git folder in the folder from where the command was run.
+git init creates a .git folder in the folder from where the "git init" command was run.
+If "git init" was run from "/apps/myDir" then you will see "/apps/myDir/.git" folder after running init.
-It creates the folder structure which it needs to track the various objects being checked in using git.
+.git is the folder which git uses to track the various objects within a working directory (/apps/myDir/).
 ```
 </p>
 </details>

-- Between a file creation and commiting the file which all areas does the file go into?
+- What is Working directory, staging area and git repository?
 <details><summary>Ans.</summary>
 <p>

 ```
+Between a file creation and commiting using git, below are the "areas" where a file exists in it lifecycle till it gets commited:
-1) Working Directory - This is where you ran git init command in and where you create the files.
-Exa. touch <fileName>
+1) Working Directory - This is where you ran git init command in (has .git folder) and where you create the files/folders.
-2) Staging Area - This is where file gets added using add command.
-Exa. git add <filename>
+2) Staging Area - This is where file gets tracked for commit using add command.
+Exa. git add <filename> adds file to staging area.
 3) Git Repository - This is where file gets addded once an added file gets committed.
 Exa. git commit -m "Message"
 ```
 </p>